Disability Health Equity Specialist

 It was after this diagnosis that Reba decided to follow through on an idea that had been brewing in the back of her mind ever since she entered the workforce with her Bachelor’s degree, “I have experienced going through systems developed by people without disabilities to manage those of us with disabilities.
 Sometimes they are supportive of personal growth and responsibility, and sometimes not.
 As I thought of what it was like to navigate a world that thought of disability as an afterthought, I could not help thinking of how lonely I had felt.
 It was not until I made connections with people—both disabled and nondisabled—who saw me as a whole person, rather than just my disability, that I truly felt connected to others and like an equal participant in the world.
 That is why I chose to go into social work, and always be attached to disability services in some way or another—I want to support people to grow and learn that they are not alone and that there is a place for them in their world, and they have the power to make it happen.”

-Reba lives in Greenville and is an avid reader of most things fiction, as well as a few nonfiction topics depending on what catches her interest.
+Reba lives in Columbia and is an avid reader of most things fiction, as well as a few nonfiction topics depending on what catches her interest.
 She loves hiking and being outdoors.
 She is working her third Seeing Eye dog, a male black Labrador Retriever.